fabarea/media/Readme.rst

 ========================

-Media Management (media) is a tool for organizing Media files and retrieve them by categories, mime-types etc. and is, in this regard a pragmatic replacement to DAM build on the top of FAL.
+Media Management (media) is a tool for organizing Media files and retrieve them by categories, mime-types etc. and is, in this regard a pragmatic replacement to DAM build on the top of FAL for TYPO3 CMS 6 branch.
 Read more about DAM `history and status`_.

 .. _history and status: http://buzz.typo3.org/teams/dam/article/new-features-in-dam-13-and-the-future-of-dam/